DTYK/2020-singapore-general-election-sentiments/README.md

 ![Levene's Test](/image/levenes-test.png)

 ANOVA models remain robust even if the assumption of homogeneity of variance is violated.
-Robustness is dependent on the sample sizes across groups.
-In our case, the sample sizes across groups are not similar to one another.
+Robustness is dependent on the sample sizes across groups.<sup>[7](#footnote7)</sup> In our case, the sample sizes across groups are not similar to one another.
 Hence, we have to use a non-parametric equivalent to the 3-way between-groups ANOVA.

 ```
 df %>%